 And we all ate… them all.

-Ever since, they have been one of our go-to snacks.
+Ever since, they’ve been one of our go-to snacks.
 Enjoy!

 Deliciously Simple Banana Bread Bars